 Our department is committed to deeper conceptualizations of cultural heritages from across the globe.
 Our faculty members help students develop a critical understanding of the many varied pasts as well as enhance writing, research, analytical, and rhetorical skills.
 Of the many subjects students will encounter, history is the key discipline that integrates insights from the arts, sciences, economics, politics, literature, religions, and philosophies into a synthetic examination of the human experience.
 The wide variety of courses we offer expose students to the complexities of the human experience in different geographic regions, and across class, race, ethnicity, and gender.
 Our classes highlight the social, political, economic and cultural values with which people ordered their world.
 History alumni have pursued successful careers in business, law, teaching, government, and the non-profit sector.

 Take classes with us!
 See the Fall 2014 Course Schedule with description here.
-Over the Summer, we have divisional courses both terms plus two upper-level courses.
-In the First Session, Dr. Caron will offer a look at the US since the New Deal.
-In the Second Session, Dr. Bobroff will mark the Centenary of the start of the First World War by offering an examination of how the war started.
+Over the Summer, we have divisional courses both terms plus one upper-level course.
+In the First Session, Dr. Caron is offering a look at the US since the New Deal.
 See descriptions and schedules for these courses here.

-For more information, contact Ronald Bobroff, Interim Department Chair.
+For more information, contact Dr. Thomas Frank, Department Chair.